packagecontrol/requests/README.md

 Don't.
-We're already mirroring the latest 3.3-compatible version and for the 3.8 host, the packages are directly fetched from pypi.
+We're already mirroring the latest 3.3-compatible version and for the 3.8 host, the package is directly fetched from pypi.

 ## License